jmeboji/Famous-Quote-Generator/README.md

 # Famous-Quote-Generator

-A quote generator from famous people.
+A quote generator for popular quotes.
 <a href="https://jmeboji.github.io/Famous-Quote-Generator/">Famous Quote Generator</a>